zbm-dev/zfsbootmenu/README.md

 # Limitations

-Currently, the kernel command line for the boot environment is read from `/etc/default/grub`.
-I'd like to support multiple locations determined by probing the OS installed in the boot environment.

 When building a kernel command line to pass to the kexec'd kernel, the command line generated is always created for Dracut's ZFS module.
 Again, this will need to be modified based on the detected OS in the boot environment.